Pololu AVR C/C++ Library User's Guide

 2. motors2

-Demonstrates controlling the motors using the trimmer potentiometer, but it uses the LCD for most of the feedback, so it will only fully work on the Orangutan LV-168.
+Demonstrates controlling the motors using the trimmer potentiometer, but it uses the LCD for most of the feedback, so it will not fully work on the Baby Orangutan.

 #include <pololu/orangutan.h>